The Manchester Murals

-The Manchester Murals are a series of twelve paintings by Ford Madox Brown in the Great Hall of Manchester Town Hall and are based on the history of Manchester.
+The Manchester Murals are twelve paintings by Ford Madox Brown in the Great Hall of Manchester Town Hall and are based on the history of Manchester.
 Following the success of Brown's painting Work he was commissioned to paint six murals for its Great Hall.
 Another six murals were to be completed by Frederic Shields who later withdrew, leaving Brown to complete all twelve works.
 The murals were begun in 1879, towards the end of Brown's career, but were not completed until 1893, the year he died.
 During this period he moved from London to Manchester with his family, first living in Crumpsall and then Victoria Park.

 Location

 The murals form part of the decoration of the Great Hall, the central room designed by Alfred Waterhouse.
 On entering the hall, six murals are on the left hand wall and six on the right, progressing chronologically from the left wall nearest the entrance to the right wall opposite, repeating the basic structure of the scheme of William Bell Scott's murals on the history of Northumbria in Wallington Hall.